Zac Brown Band: Commercial success

-Inclusion of Clay Cook
+Addition of Clay Cook

 In January 2009, two months after "Chicken Fried" went to No. 1, Atlanta native Clay Cook joined the Zac Brown Band as its multi-instrumentalist and high tenor vocalist.
 Cook had previously collaborated with John Mayer and Shawn Mullins, and was also a member of the Marshall Tucker Band for two years prior to joining the Zac Brown Band.

 Cook explains how he first met Brown:

 Brown himself admitted his strong desire to add Cook to the lineup, for he believed Cook's musicianship would enhance the Zac Brown Band's overall musical style:

 With the new Zac Brown Band lineup completed, the band released its second single, "Whatever It Is", which went to No. 2.
 In October 2009, a third single, "Toes", became the band's second Number One.
 The album's fourth single, and third No. 1, was "Highway 20 Ride".
 "Free" was the album's fifth single and on the week of August 21, 2010, it also peaked at Number One.